The new Gods of esports are paralyzed from the neck down

 "He proceeds to just kick my ass," says Putrino.
 "Like properly.
 I'm not talking a little bit, like an embarrassing pantsing."

 Buoyed, the two had an idea.
-Chris' talent and passion for video games would form the basis of an esports team of quadriplegic athletes.
+Chris' talent and passion for video games would form the basis of an esports team of quadriplegic players.
 Putrino would call on his knowledge of elite athletic performance training to get the new squad ready to play video games like NBA 2K, FIFA and Call of Duty.
 Recruitment began, equipment was bought or donated.
 Eventually, a team of eight was formed.

 The Quad Gods were born.